wp-plugins/wp-spamshield/readme.txt

 = 1.6.9 =
 *released 01/19/15*

-* Added option to disable registration anti-spam protection.
+* Added option to disable registration antispam protection.
 * Made various code improvements.
 * Improved some of the filters in the spam blocking algorithm.
 * Updated the spam filters.